-In effect it’s a soundbar that allows you to place your television directly on top of the speaker, potentially saving space that might otherwise in front of your TV by a soundbar.
+The Playbase is in effect a soundbar that allows you to place your television directly on top of the speaker.

 The Sonos Playbase isn’t like most AV speakers, though.
 Yes, it’s designed to enhance the audio from your TV, just like any soundbar or soundbase product, but Sonos has also designed the unit to replace your living room Hi-Fi and integrate seamlessly with the rest of its family of multiroom speakers.

 It doesn't come cheap at nearly £700, but sound quality is excellent and you can stream from pretty much any music service using the excellent app.
 If you want to connect to external sources, this may not be the right choice for you.